 Growing laitris plants is easy.
 These prairie wildflowers provide many uses in the garden.
 You can grow them nearly anywhere.
 You can grow them in beds, borders and even containers.
 They make excellent cut flowers, fresh or dried.
 They attract butterflies.
 They’re relatively pest resistant.
 The list can go on and on.

 While they are commonly grown in full sun, many types can also take a little shade.
 In addition, these plants effectively handle drought and are fairly tolerant of cold as well.
-In fact, most are hardy in Zones 5-9, with some varieties of liatris hardy in Zones 3 and 4 with mulch.
+In fact, most are hardy in USDA plant hardiness zones 5-9, with some varieties of liatris hardy in Zones 3 and 4 with mulch.
 Liatris blazing star is also accepting of many soil types, including rocky terrain.

 Liatris Planting Information

-Liatris plants typically grow from corms, which sprout in spring and plants bloom in late summer.
+Liatris plants typically grow from corms that sprout in spring, and plants bloom in late summer.
 Liatris corms are usually planted in early spring but can also be planted in fall in some areas.
 They are generally spaced 12 to 15 inches apart to allow enough room for growth.
 Plants often bloom the same year that they are planted.
-Planting to bloom time of laitris flowers is about 70–90 days.
+Planting to bloom time of laitris flowers is about 70 to 90 days.

 You should provide water to newly planted corms as needed for the first few weeks.
 Once established they require little water, so allow the soil to dry between waterings